Setting Up an Open Source Security Lab with Ubuntu

 Install the OS

-I booted the Dell from the install DVD, answered a bunch of questions, and created the root and a standard user account.
-Once the server booted into Ubuntu I made sure that the SSH daemon was running and sat on the couch with my MacBook Air to complete the initial security configuration.
+I booted the Dell from the install DVD, answered many questions, and created the root and a standard user account.
+Once the server booted into Ubuntu, I ensured the SSH daemon was running and sat on the couch with my MacBook Air to complete the initial security configuration.
 This is one thing I love about UNIX/Linux.
-Almost anything can be accomplished from the terminal -- remote of local.
-I used apt to install missing OS patches but after doing that, I realized I should do an OS release update instead.
+Almost anything can be accomplished from the terminal -- remote or local.
+I used apt to install missing OS patches, but after doing that, I realised I should do an OS release update instead.

 :~$ sudo do-release-upgrade

-The release upgrade seemed to take forever but once it was complete I configured the server firewall using UWF.
-I remember in the past when I had to create Linux iptables firewall rules by hand.
-UFW make changing the firewall rules trivial.
-I edited /etc/default/ufw to make sure IPV6 support was enabled (IPV6=yes) and started creating firewall rules.
-At a, minimum I need a way to secure remote access to the server and allow web services.
-From a security perspective I wanted to follow my practice of "that which is not explicitly allowed is denied".
+The release upgrade seemed to take forever, but once it was complete, I configured the server firewall using UFW.
+I remember having to create Linux iptables firewall rules by hand.
+UFW makes changing the firewall rules trivial.
+I edited /etc/default/ufw to ensure IPV6 support was enabled (IPV6=yes) and started creating firewall rules.
+At a minimum, I needed a way to secure remote access to the server and allow web services.
+From a security perspective, I wanted to follow my practice of "that which is not explicitly allowed is denied".
 I enabled access to SSH on port 22 and secure web services on port 443 via a firewall on Ubuntu with UFW.

 :~$ sudo ufw allow ssh